People are more isolated than ever—and it’s not because of their phones.

 Much like gaming, writing has traditionally been seen as a solo sport—but it doesn’t have to be.
 That’s why at Wattpad, we host Wattcon.
 It’s a simple act—turning Wattpad from a URL community into an IRL one for two days—but its effects are immediate.
-Last year drew 4.2 million impressions on social and each year our writers count down the days until Wattcon returns.
+Each year our writers count down the days until Wattcon returns.

 Similarly, a warehouse in San Francisco was recently the meeting place of a sold out “Drunk User Testing” event, where people paid to drink beer and test out apps.
 It wasn’t the draw of the brands or even the app testing itself that brought the crowd out—it was the thrill of turning user testing—again, traditionally a solo sport— into a social activity.